|

 practitioner needs deep knowledge of statistics, survey instrument design,

-local and nationwide surveys at virtually any sample size.
-Our Principal Consultant,
+performs local and nationwide surveys at virtually any sample size.
+Our

-who has taught applied statistics at the graduate level, personally guides
+Principal Consultant, who has taught applied statistics at the graduate

 |

-consumer knowledge, attitudes and practices regarding a public service which
+needed to understand consumer knowledge, attitudes and practices regarding a

-it made available.
-It also needed to measure the effectiveness of an
+public service which it made available.
+It also needed to measure the effectiveness

-of 400 adult consumers, tabulated and statistically analyzed the results
+cross-section of 400 adult consumers, tabulated and statistically analyzed

-features of the service and toward promotion of overall product recognition
+the specific features of the service and toward promotion of overall product

-and encouragement of use.
-The advertising campaign proved to have had much
+recognition and encouragement of use.
+The advertising campaign proved to have

 promotion.